 The Adobe Commerce Catalog Service provides,

-• Catalog Sync: Syncs data from Adobe Commerce to the Catalog Service in near real-time.
+- Catalog Sync: Synchronizes data to Catalog Service in near real-time.

-• GraphQL API: Provides a services-only schema for efficient querying of catalog data.
+- GraphQL API: Provides a specialized, services-only schema for storefront queries.

 Benefits of Adobe Commerce Catalog Service